 Joint camping parks in Spain now compete with residential parks in Spain.
 As a result, some parks are now offering mobile and park home residents at the same level of park fees to compete.

 The biggest advantage of joint camping parks is that they are close to the beach.
 On offer is a lively lifestyle very different to residential park home parks in Spain.
-For one thing, the facilities will be very busy in the summer.
+For one thing, the facilities will be hectic in the summer.

 Residential parks such as Park La Posada on the Costa del Sol are exclusive.
 Only residents only enjoy the facilities.
 The parks are also very secure.